 Life Cycle Pet Cremation, Inc., owned and operated by Bobbie Ruth Langley, was incorporated on May 20, 2013 and opened for business on October 21, 2013.
 Originally owned by both Bobbie Ruth and Bill Langley, 100% ownership was transferred to Bobbie Ruth in January 2017.
-The company began doing business as (dba) Radiant Heart After-Care for Pets in late December 2017.
+The company began doing business as Radiant Heart After-Care for Pets in late December 2017.

-We are a member of the International Association of Pet Cemeteries and Crematories (IAOPCC).
+Radiant Heart is a member of the International Association of Pet Cemeteries and Crematories (IAOPCC).

 The idea to open a pet cremation service came to the Langleys on the grief-filled evening of January 22, 2013.
 Bill, Bobbie Ruth and daughter Tatiana stood near a cat tower in their living room where Tommy, their eldest cat, rested.
 Tommy was 18 and quickly deteriorating from kidney failure.
 While the Langleys soothed Tommy and comforted each other, their veterinarian – Rachel Bangert DVM of Village Veterinary Hospital – prepared the syringes that would put Tommy into a deep sleep and then stop his heart.